ahsan-aziz/Buffer-Overflow/README.md

 msfvenom -p linux/x86/shell_bind_tcp LPORT=4444 -f c -b "\x00" –e x86/shikata_ga_nai
 ```

-We just replace the shell code and run against the brainpan vm, and we'll be able to get shell.
+We just replace the shell code and update the IP, and run against the brainpan vm.
+We should be able to get shell.
 The poc for linux is also uploaded (linux-poc.py).

+Hope you liked the explanation, if you think it can be improved or it has any ambiguity or anything is incorrect, please let me now.
+Thank you.